AntCPLab/OpenCoral/doc/index.rst

 The implementation of both daBits and edaBits are explained in this paper_.

 .. _paper: https://eprint.iacr.org/2020/338

+.. cmdoption:: -Z <number of parties>
+	       --split

+   Enables mixed computation using local conversion.
+This has been used by `Mohassel and Rindal <https://eprint.iacr.org/2018/403>`_ and `Araki et al. <https://eprint.iacr.org/2018/762>`_ It only works with additive secret sharing modulo a power of two.

 The following options change less fundamental aspects of the
 computation: